Round Hill Appalachian Trail Committee

 “The Appalachian Trail: Art of the Adventure”

 The Round Hill Appalachian Trail Committee and the Round Hill Arts Center hosted an art show entitled “The Appalachian Trail: Art of the Adventure” in February 2018.

 The purpose of the show is to broaden public awareness and appreciation of the Appalachian Trail.
 Artists are welcome to submit their choice of artistic expression, including paintings, drawing, photography, fiber arts, stained glass, and sculpture.
 There is a separate category that welcomes submissions from young artists in grades K-12.

 The Appalachian National Scenic Trail was completed on August 14, 1937.
 This 2,189-mile trail crosses 14 states and hosts an estimated 3 million visitors a year.
-This exhibit celebrated the 80th Anniversary of the completion of the Appalachian National Scenic Trail.
+This exhibit celebrates the Appalachian National Scenic Trail.

 Submit a piece of artwork that portrays the Appalachian Trail or a symbol of the Appalachian Trail.
 Examples of images or symbols include: